jcbradbury/jcbradbury.github.io/_pages/nfl-stadiums.md

 The next major shift in stadium construction emerged in the 1990s.
 As 30-year leases on municipal superstadiums began to expire, MLB and NFL teams wanted their own facilities.
 Shared venues were not ideal for spectators of either sport, and owners wanted more control over their facilities.
 Cities didn't just replace their old venues, they often came two at time, which resulted in a construction so great that it was dubbed "stadium mania," eclipsing the stadium-building boom of the 1960s and 1970s.

 Not only did more venues open, but their designs changed.
-MLB teams sought to recrate the feel of classic ballparks, with retro-designs that mimicked early 20th century architecture, with asymmetric fields, brick, and exposed steel.
+MLB teams sought to recreate the feel of classic ballparks, with retro-designs that mimicked early 20th century architecture, with asymmetric fields, brick, and exposed steel.
 Baltimore's Camden Yards become the new template for MLB franchises to emulate.